-We have a Faculty Research Ethics Committee that is committed to promoting high ethical standards in the conduct of research undertaken by our staff and students.
+We have a Research Ethics Committee that is committed to promoting high ethical standards in the conduct of research undertaken by our staff and students.

 - Allied Health Professions and Nursing (79% of the submissions deemed world-leading or internationally excellent).